google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/vertical_spacing_and_line_height_in_design_systems/content.md

 ### Manual spacing

 To ensure consistent design across your applications, the most common method would be to just space everything manually.
 You can look into all of your components and designs, and ensure that any text node is spaced to the exact pixel.
-It removes all the guesswork out of the equation, but becomes a very manual process.
-Misaligning spacing becomes inevitable with all the work needed, and there is no way to truly systemise your process.
-Finally, it becomes particularly tricky when you need to update your typeface to a new one, and you have to go through the whole process again.
+It removes all the guesswork out of the equation, but becomes a very tedious process.
+Misaligning spacing becomes inevitable with all the work needed, and there is no way to truly systemize your process.
+Finally, it becomes particularly tricky when you need to update your typeface to a new one and have to go through the whole process again.

 <figure>